Kaplan-Meier survival analysis

 In this dialog box the following data need to be entered:

-When all data have been entered click the OK button, and the program will open 2 windows: one with the survival graphs, and one with the mathematical results.
+When all data have been entered click OK.
+MedCalc will open 2 windows: one with the survival graphs, and one with the statistical results.

 The survival curves are drawn as a step function, as shown in the following example: